k-basinski/music_therapy/02_music.md

 ### Brain stem reflex

-- A process whereby an emotion is induced by music because one or more fundamental acoustical characteristics of the music are taken by the brain stem to signal a potentially important and urgent event
+- One or more fundamental acoustical characteristics of the music are taken by the brain stem to signal a **potentially important and urgent event**
 - Sounds that are sudden, loud, dissonant, or feature fast temporal patterns induce arousal or feelings of unpleasantness in listeners
 - Such responses reflect the impact of auditory sensations – music as sound in the most basic sense

 ### Rhythmic entrainment

-- This refers to a process whereby an emotion is evoked by a piece of music because a powerful, external rhythm in the music influences some internal bodily rhythm of the listener (e.g. heart rate), such that the latter rhythm adjusts toward and eventually 'locks in' to a common periodicity
+- Emotion is evoked by a piece of music because a powerful, external rhythm in the music influences some internal bodily rhythm of the listener (e.g. heart rate).
+- The latter rhythm adjusts toward and eventually 'locks in' to a common periodicity

+### Rhythmic entrainment

 - The adjusted heart rate can then spread to other components of emotion such as feeling, through proprioceptive feedback
 - This may produce an increased level of arousal in the listener.

 ### Evaluative conditioning

-- This refers to a process whereby an emotion is induced by a piece of music simply because this stimulus has been paired repeatedly with other positive or negative stimuli
+- Emotion is induced by music because this stimulus has been paired repeatedly with other positive or negative stimuli
-- Thus, for instance, a particular piece of music may have occurred repeatedly together in time with a specific event that always made you happy (e.g., meeting your best friend)
+- Music may have occurred repeatedly together in time with a specific event that always made you happy (e.g., meeting your best friend)
 - Over time, through repeated pairings, the music will eventually come to evoke happiness even in the absence of the friendly interaction

 ### Emotional contagion

-- This refers to a process whereby an emotion is induced by a piece of music because the listener perceives the emotional expression of the music, and then “mimics” this expression internally, which by means of either peripheral feedback from muscles, or a more direct activation of the relevant emotional representations in the brain, leads to an induction of the same emotion
+- Emotion is induced by a piece of music because the listener perceives the emotional expression of the music, and then “mimics” this expression internally
+- This leads to an induction of the same emotion by means of either peripheral feedback from muscles, or a more direct activation of the relevant emotional representations in the brain.

 ### Visual imagery

-- This refers to a process whereby an emotion is induced in a listener because he or she conjures up visual images (e.g., of a beautiful landscape) while listening to the music
+- Emotion is induced in a listener because he or she conjures up visual images (e.g., of a beautiful landscape) while listening to the music

 ### Episodic memory

-- This refers to a process whereby an emotion is induced in a listener because the music evokes a memory of a particular event in the listener’s life.
-This is sometimes referred to as the “Darling, they are playing our tune” phenomenon.
+- Emotion is induced in a listener because the music evokes a memory of a particular event in the listener’s life.
+This is sometimes referred to as the “_Darling, they are playing our tune_” phenomenon.

 ### Musical expectancy

-- This refers to a process whereby an emotion is induced in a listener because a specific feature of the music violates, delays, or confirms the listener’s expectations about the continuation of the music.
+- Emotion is induced in a listener because a specific feature of the music violates, delays, or confirms the listener’s expectations about the continuation of the music.